-- 1. Director of Emergency Preparedness.

-- 2. Campus Administrative Director (Campus Incident Commander).

-- 3. Director of Communications.

-- 4. Campus President.
+- 1. Assistant Vice Provost Emergency Management. - 2.
+Campus Administrative Director (Campus Incident Commander). - 3.
+Director of Communications. - 4.
+Campus President.

 Authorized users are permitted to only send Prepared Alerts without prior consultation with one of the individuals listed above.
 Situations or messages that do not fall within the prescribed parameters of a Prepared Alert must be approved individually by at least one of the individuals above prior to dissemination.